Nicolas Gonet, CEO

 After obtaining a Master’s in economic and social sciences from the University of Fribourg in 1994, Nicolas Gonet completed its banking training in New York, London and Luxembourg before in September 1997 joining the family bank, where he represents the fifth generation of bankers.
 He was appointed partner in 2003, running business development and expansion of the Gonet Group from 2008.
 He became CEO on 1 January 2016 following the bank’s conversion into a limited company.

 Thierry Pont, DEPUTY CEO

 Holder of a law degree from the University of Lausanne, Thierry Pont spent the first 15 years of his career in audit: with Credit Suisse within internal audit, French-speaking Switzerland (1990–1998), then with PricewaterhouseCoopers as Senior Manager (1998–2004).
 From 2004 to 2009 he was CFO and member of the Executive Board of Banque Vontobel Genève SA, joining Gonet in 2009.
-He is now Deputy CEO, in charge of the Finances, Risk Management and Compliance functions.
+He is now Deputy CEO, in charge of the Finances, Risk Management, Compliance, Trading, Operations and IT functions.
 Thierry Pont is also a certified accountant.